JeSappelleRoot/DHCPStarver/README.md

 **In /etc/default/isc-dhcp-server**, set the value `INTERFACESv4=""` with your interface where your DHCP server will listen requests.
 In my case, the value is `INTERFACESv4="enp0s3"` (depend of your context)

+Finally, use `service isc-dhcp-server` command to start your DHCP server

-# Side of a DHCP server
+## Side of a DHCP server

 If the starvaton attack is completed, DHCP server logs looks like :